 Both plans are typically at a much lower monthly premium and come with their own summary of benefits just like the health insurance plans.

 Enrolling in your chosen health insurance plan(s)

-Your plans will be tied to accounts with each provider, and the marketplace you’ve chosen should route you to their websites to setup your account and confirm your plan.
+Your plans are tied to accounts with each provider, and the marketplace you’ve chosen should route you to their websites to setup your account and confirm your plan.

 I know this sounds like a lot — and it is.
-The healthcare system is tough to navigate, especially for self employed freelancers like me.
+The healthcare system is tough to navigate, especially for self employed individuals like me.

-But it’s something you can wrap your head around with the guidance here and it’s really important.
+But it’s something you can wrap your head around.
 While it’s no longer illegal to not have insurance, you can really find yourself in a huge bind quickly through unexpected illness or accident.

 Remember that new private companies like Health Sherpa, Stride Health, and Catch.co (which uses Health Sherpa) will make recommendations for you based upon your responses to their questions.
 These tools haven’t always been in place and make it a lot easier to navigate now.